 Alternatively, if you wish to back up an entire EC2 instance, you can do that as well.
 CloudBerry supports image-based backup of a complete EC2 virtual machine.

 CloudBerry also provides a flexible approach to restoring data.
 It can restore instances directly to EC2, or restore data to an AMI or EBS volume that can then be used to rebuild an EC2 instance.
 This flexibility ensures that you can recover quickly during an emergency by choosing the most effective path to data restoration.
-To learn more about that functionality, check out our article and a short video of the process.
+To learn more about that functionality, check out our article:

 Because CloudBerry offers not only a graphical user interface but also a command-line tool, called cbb.exe, it can be used to automate EC2 backups, too.